 To excel in this role, you need to be:

-- A proven leader adept at interpersonal communication, problem-solving and capable of instilling positive, solutions-oriented thinking in your team, colleagues and external partners.
+- A proven leader adept at interpersonal communication, mentorship, problem-solving and capable of instilling positive, solutions-oriented thinking in your team, colleagues and external partners.

 - Nimble, highly collaborative, and open to shifting gears and changing tactics to maximize our impact when the context we’re working in changes.